In Quebec, people become adults in the eyes of the law at age 18. People under 18 are called "minors."

 What are the "serious reasons" for emancipation?

 There must be very good reasons to give such important rights to someone who hasn't reached adulthood.
-The law does not simply emancipate teenagers who are upset about their curfews or whose parents forbid them from seeing certain people.
+The law does not simply emancipate teenagers who are upset about their curfews or whose parents forbid them from seeing some people.

 Emancipation exists to protect a teenager's rights in very specific circumstances.
 Consider the following examples.
 Some are fictitious, others are based on real cases:

 - Myra is 17 years old.
 She works full-time and is completing her high school diploma on a part-time basis.
-She also takes very good care of her 10-year-old sister, Charlotte, because her mother is very ill.
+She also takes good care of her 10-year-old sister, Charlotte, because her mother is very ill.
 Myra's mother dies without naming a tutor for her daughters.
 Nobody they know is interested in taking on this role.
-Myra applies for emancipation so she can become Charlotte's tutor and continue to care for her even if Myra is still under 18.
+Myra applies for emancipation so she can become Charlotte's tutor and continue to care for her even though Myra is still under 18.

 - 15-year-old Stella is pregnant.
 Her parents want nothing to do with her.
 She is placed under the custody of the Director of Youth Protection.
 Stella wants to be emancipated so she can sign a lease, apply for welfare payments and be her child's tutor.